iArcanic/im-cw1/report/gaming-db-report.md

 ## 3.2 Entities

 The core entities identified for this scenario are separated into distinct categories called schema.
 Each schema is a collection of these database entities.
-It helps to assign specific roles to a certain schema, visually clarify the purpose and belonging of entities.
+It helps to assign specific roles to a certain schema.

 ### 3.2.1 Player schema